Inthememory/memory-tech-challenge/README.md

 ##### 1. Summary view
 This block should display the three following metrics:
 - Total revenue
-- Total number of orders
+- Panier Moyen (Average revenue by order)
 - Number of unique customers

 ##### 2. Monthly view